 We evaluate dancers on the level of their classical ballet technique, with special attention to adagio, jumps, turns, and pointe work.
 We also assess dancers on their retention of combinations, stamina, musicality, work ethic, attitude, and potential.

 You can submit a video audition.
-Video auditions must be completed via the online portal which will open December 1, 2017.
-The deadline for video auditions is February 1, 2018.
-An audition fee of $45 USD* will be required to complete your video audition (payment by credit card only).
+Video auditions must be completed via the online portal which will open on November 15, 2018.
+The priority deadline is January 1, 2019.
+The final deadline for video auditions is February 15, 2019.
 Please click here for further details on how to send a Video Audition.

 No, we do not close our auditions or cap them at a certain number.
 ABT may create overflow classes to accommodate all registered students.

 The audition results are sent via email to the primary email address listed within 10 business days after the audition date.
 If you do not receive your results via email within two weeks of your audition date, please contact the Summer Intensive staff at [email protected].

 All results from the priority video audition submissions received by January 1, 2019 will be sent by January 18, 2019.
 All results from the priority video audition submissions received by February 15, 2019 will be sent by March 1, 2019.

 The audition qualifies dancers for consideration in all Summer Intensive locations.
 We ask students to consider carefully which programs they are most likely to attend and rank them in order of preference on their registration card.
 We take this ranking into consideration along with which site we feel best matches each student’s age and ability.
 We cannot guarantee a student’s placement in the program based on his/her first choice or geographic preference.

 No, we do not give out audition results over the phone.
 An email will be sent to the primary email address provided on the audition registration card when results are available.